Ekaiman/code-challenge/README.md

 # Commercial Maker

+# Deployment
+Skip installation by using this deployment link to view the application: [Commercial Maker](https://calculating-feather.surge.sh/)

+- No installlation is needed  with the provided deploy link.

+- The application was deployed using [Surge](https://surge.sh/).

 ## Overview
 This Commercial Maker is an web application that uses the GTP-3 AI.
 Users can enter a simple prompt and recieve an idea for a commercial!
 As users add new prompts and recieve new commercials, they are ordered in newest to oldest.
 Users also have the ability to delete a commercial from their list.